Akshaykumarcp/Neural-Network-from-scratch/nn from scratch/13 training data.md

 to train a chatbot the intricacies of written language, then you’re going to likely want at least millions of samples.
 Supplementary

+### overfitting
+- when the algorithm only learns to fit the training data but doesn’t actually “understand” anything about underlying input-output dependencies.
+- The network basically just “memorizes” the training data.